hfbassani/cozmini/README.md

 # Disclaimer

-- Note that text, audio, and images captured by Cozmo will be sent to Gemini.
+- Note that text, audio, and images captured will be sent to Gemini, so look at their [terms of service](https://ai.google.dev/terms)